 Visiting dignitaries will include Oakland Mayor Libby Schaaf, recently appointed Fire Chief Darin White, and Workers’ Compensation Appeals Board Presiding Judge Gene Lam.
 Music will be provided by the Pacific Boychoir Academy, the Piedmont Troubadours, and the George Spencer Trio.

-“The Toy Drive and our role in it seems to get bigger every year,” says Boxer & Gerson Partner Maria Sager, whose brainchild the reception was nine years ago and who still plays a lead role in the abundant planning to which many other firm employees contribute.
+“The Toy Drive and our role in it seems to get bigger every year,” says Boxer & Gerson Partner Maria Grasso, whose brainchild the reception was nine years ago and who still plays a lead role in the abundant planning to which many other firm employees contribute.

 Sager notes that Boxer & Gerson employees continue to participate in an in-house toy drive of their own in the days leading up to the reception.
 Their contributions are added to the larger drive that last year yielded 32 bins of toys from the reception, along with $18,000 in checks.
 This year, the drive has already collected nearly $30,000 as of mid-November.